alexjvr1/VelocityUCL/KaitlynNotes/README.md

      - with average depth statistics for all populations
      - with reads and mapping rates for museum BAM files
 - Re-ran same 13 missing samples as before but outputted to 02a_mapped_museum.new
-- Continute to perform PCA using ANGSD on the BAM files for modern populations:
+- Continue to perform PCA using ANGSD on the BAM files for modern populations:
      - **ERROR:** 'Cannot allocate memory'
      - Continue code on a development cluster *qrsh -l tmem=62G,h_vmem=62G*
      - Join the cleaned data by site and allele